-AMC M.A.501(d) Installation
+AMC M.A.501(a)(5) Classification and installation MATERIAL

-- 1. Consumable material is any material which is only used once, such as lubricants, cements, compounds, paints, chemicals dyes and sealants etc. - 2.
-Raw material is any material that requires further work to make it into a component part of the aircraft such as metals, plastics, wood, fabric etc. - 3.
-Material both raw and consumable should only be accepted when satisfied that it is to the required specification.
-To be satisfied, the material and or its packaging should be marked with the specification and where appropriate the batch number. - 4.
-Documentation accompanying all material should clearly relate to the particular material and contain a conformity statement plus both the manufacturing and supplier source.
-Some material is subject to special conditions such as storage condition or life limitation etc. and this should be included on the documentation and / or material packaging. - 5.
-CAA Form 1 or equivalent should not be issued for such material and therefore none should be expected.
-The material specification is normally identified in the (S)TC holder's data except in the case where the CAA or the competent authority of the (S)TC holder has agreed otherwise. - 6.
-Items purchased in batches (fasteners etc.) should be supplied in a package.
-The packaging should state the applicable specification/standard, P/N, batch number and the quantity of the items.
-The documentation accompanying the material should contain the applicable specification/standard, P/N, batch number, supplied quantity, and the manufacturing sources.
-If the material is acquired from different batches, acceptance documentation for each batch should be supplied.
+- (a) Consumable material is any material which is only used once, such as lubricants, cements, compounds, paints, chemical dyes and sealants, etc. - (b) Raw material is any material that requires further work to make it into a component part of the aircraft, such as metals, plastics, wood, fabric, etc. - (c) Material both raw and consumable should only be accepted when satisfied that it is to the required specification.
+To be satisfied, the material and/or its packaging should be marked with the applicable specification and, where appropriate, the batch number. - (d) Documentation that accompanies all materials should clearly relate to the particular material and contain a conformity statement plus both the manufacturing and supplier source.
+Some materials are subject to special conditions, such as storage conditions or life limitation, etc., and this should be included in the documentation and/or the material's packaging. - (e) CAA Form 1 or equivalent should not be issued for such materials and, therefore, none should be expected.
+The material specification is normally identified in the (S)TC holder's data except in the case where the CAA has agreed otherwise.